-For seven consecutive years, HCDE has reduced its tax rate below the effective tax rate and now collects less than one-half of one penny-approximately \$9.85 a year for the average homeowner.
+For over a decade HCDE has reduced its tax rate below the effective tax rate and now collects less than one-half of one penny-approximately \$11.52 a year for the average homeowner.
 This provides operational efficiencies for the 25 area school districts in Harris County at a lower cost to taxpayers than it would cost if the districts provided the services separately.